 – Your favorite grocery store, the local bar, your regular restaurant.

-– 348 channels of TV in English plus a DVR with a terrabyte of storage.
+– 348 channels of TV in English, eight streaming services, plus a DVR with a terabyte of storage.

 Are You Good at Jumping Over Obstacles?